 Announcing Significant Functional White Papers for Merchandising

-By Oracle Retail Documentation Team on Feb 17, 2014
+By Oracle Retail Documentation Team-Oracle on Feb 17, 2014

 In conjunction with Release 14, Oracle Retail has published to My Oracle Support a collection of in-depth White Papers addressing the functional details of various business operations within the Merchandising Operations Management suite of applications.
 Retailers and partners should consider these key reference documents as essential supplements to the Oracle Retail end user documentation suite.